nspcc-dev/neo-go/docs/cli.md

 ./bin/neo-go contract compile -i mycontract.go
 ```

-By default the output filename will be the name of your `.go` file with the `.avm` extension, the file will be located
+By default the output filename will be the name of your `.go` file with the `.nef` extension, the file will be located
 in the same directory where you called the command from.
 If you want another location for your compiled contract:

 ```
-./bin/neo-go contract compile -i mycontract.go --out /Users/foo/bar/contract.avm
+./bin/neo-go contract compile -i mycontract.go --out /Users/foo/bar/contract.nef
 ```

 ### Deploy